Long COVID and Tinnitus: A Strong Link

 Tinnitus Masking

-This is a standard intervention for tinnitus, but it makes sense in the context of long COVID.
+Sound therapy is a standard intervention for tinnitus.
 If you give your brain a chance to rest from the constant presence of tinnitus, new healthy neural networks have a chance of being created.

 Bio-